Shanker2016/Research-Methods-and-Scientific-Writing/README.md

     * Scan for information and close read parts that relate to your interests.
     * Close read abstracts and conlcusions.
     * Research has shown that readers who scan material and take notes retain more info than close readers.
+* A well organized essay has paragrapghs that are of same length except for first and last one.
+    * 5 sentetnces per paragraph.